cloudflare/cloudflare-docs/content/waf/security-analytics/index.md

 To use Security Analytics:

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.

-2. Navigate to the account or zone dashboard:
+2. Go to the account or zone dashboard:

     - For the zone dashboard, select your domain and go to **Security** > **Analytics**.
     - For the account dashboard, go to **Security Center** > **Security Analytics**.